Is cutibacterium acne just a prevalent adolescent pang?

 Acne is mostly associated with hormonal teens, yet adults can also find themselves with acne symptoms.

-Clinical studies have found, some 40 percent of the adult population between the age of 20 to 40 have been diagnosed with lower acne grade.
+Clinical studies have found 40 per cent of the adult population between the age of 20 to 40 have been diagnosed with lower acne grade.

-In order to understand this tricky little bacteria, we need to first understand its anatomy.
+To understand this tricky little bacteria, we need first to understand its anatomy.

-P. acnes are a type of “gram-positive” bacteria, that have thick cell walls that help protect them from their environment.
+They are a type of “gram-positive” bacteria with thick cell walls that help protect them from their environment.

-This bacteria grows deep within the pores, where it feeds on oil or sebum that is produced by the sebaceous glands that surround the base of the pore.
+This bacteria grows deep within the pores, where it feeds on oil or sebum produced by the sebaceous glands that surround the base of the pore.

-What we do know is that most people with acne symptoms have an overgrowth of P. acnes bacteria on their skin and that this specific strain of P. acnes bacteria is commonly associated with acne vulgaris.
+We know that most people with acne symptoms have an overgrowth of cutibacterium acne on their skin and that this specific strain of bacteria is commonly associated with acne vulgaris.

-There are many other types of gram-positive bacteria that cause infections, such as Staphylococcus and Corynebacterium which can also reside in the skin and contribute to acne breakouts.
+Many other gram-positive bacteria cause infections, such as staphylococcus and Corynebacterium, which can also reside in the skin and contribute to acne breakouts.

-P. acnes is an anaerobic bacteria that likes to grow in low oxygen environments – such as deep within a plugged follicle, where it forms sticky clumps of bacteria known as biofilms that help them to attach to surfaces and change their environment.
+Cutibacterium acnes is an anaerobic bacteria that likes to grow in low oxygen environments – such as deep within a plugged follicle.
+It forms sticky clumps of bacteria known as biofilms that help them attach to surfaces and change their environment.

-These bacterial biofilms have been shown to contribute to long term infections and may play a role in the persistence of P. acnes infection in some individuals.
+These bacterial biofilms have been shown to contribute to long term infections and may play a role in the persistence of cutibacterium bacteria infection in some individuals.

 Too many fatty acids can be mistaken for foreign bodies within the sebaceous gland, triggering an anti-inflammatory reaction which excites the oil-loving bacteria, creating inflammation.

-As if that isn’t enough, the P. Acnes bacteria release protein-digesting enzymes known as proteases, these enzymes penetrate the dermis, the second layer of skin, which triggers an inflammatory response within the skin – causing acne breakouts.
+As if that isn’t enough, the bacteria release protein-digesting enzymes known as proteases.
+These enzymes penetrate the dermis, the second layer of skin, which triggers an inflammatory response within the skin – causing acne breakouts.

-This article is an interesting read if you want to discover more about the role of acne on the skin.
+This article is an interesting read if you want to discover more about the different acne grades.

 A comparative study of Cutibacterium (Propionibacterium) acnes clones from acne patients and healthy controls.
 Lomholt, et al. 2017.